terpy-tools/graphlib20/README.md

 # GraphLib
-A C++20 header-only library for undirected graphs
+A C++20 template library for undirected graphs